 More detailed information and resources on working with Acrylic can be found in our resource section.

 As we've covered, Value acrylic can be used in place of branded acrylics for all applications.
 The main pro is that they are significantly cheaper.
 The main con is that colours may vary from batch to batch.
-If your primary concern is budget then maybe the value acrylic makes sense for you.
-Whay not have a look at our range of value acrylic and see if we have what you need.
+If your primary concern is budget then maybe the cheap acrylic sheets of the Value range makes sense for you.
+Why not have a look at our range of value acrylic and see if we have what you need.
 If not, get in touch and we'll see what we can do!